gferraz/resume/README.md

 Three week hands on training on Sage One Platform, which was a security and functional layer above **Ruby on Rails** that was used for all Sage One product line in the world.

 ### Hypercom Europe (Edinburg, Scotland)
-**EMV (Europay, Visa, Mastercard) Smartcard training** (2021 - 2001)
+**EMV (Europay, Visa, Mastercard) Level 2 development training** (2001 - 2001)

-Two-week training on EMV'96 chip standards tha make POS smartcards work consistently anywhere in the world to deliver secure and reliable in-store payments.
+Two-week training on EMV Level 2 standards tha make POS smartcards work consistently anywhere in the world to deliver secure and reliable in-store payments.
 Content: EMV Architecture, Application Protocol Data Unit, Cryptographic operations, ISO 7816, etc.

 ### Genesys Systems (Orlando, FL)